abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

-# Spreading Mettā to the Four Corners
+# Spreading Mettā to the Four Quarters

 As we work with the cultivation of mettā, loving-kindness, one cause for the arising of loving-kindness is not attending to things that are